Question: I have no contact solution, what can I use?

 While at the store buy two bottles of solution.
 When the first one is empty, open the second one and buy a new bottle right away and continue to always buy a new bottle right away when one bottle gets empty.
 That way you will never run out again.

 What do you think?
-Leave your comments below!
+Leave your questions and comments below!

 - https://www helpwithcontactlenses com/ran-out-of-lens-solution/

 - what to do if you run out of contact solution

 - can you keep contacts in water overnight and then wash them in solution

 - can i put my contacts in water overnight

 - what can you use for contact solution